bighnesh0404/SetupStuff/Git/README.md

 ### Step 1

-Download Git for Windows from the official website : https://git-scm.com/downloads
+Download Git for Windows from the official website by clicking
+<a href="https://git-scm.com/downloads" target="_blank">here</a>.

 <br>

 <hr>